AtharvaPr/Project-InstaBot-I/README.md

 You need to create different functions for each task.

 Steps-----
-Login to your Instagram Handle
+Login to your Instagram Handle.
-Submit with sample username and password
+Submit with sample username and password.
-Type for “food” in search bar and print all the names of the Instagram Handles that are displayed in list after typing “food” Note : Make sure to avoid printing hashtags
+Type for “food” in search bar and print all the names of the Instagram Handles that are displayed in list after typing “food”.
+Note : Make sure to avoid printing hashtags.
 Searching and Opening a profile using
 Open profile of “So Delhi”
 Follow/Unfollow given handle -